from fastai.vision.all import *

 Quoting Jeremy Howard:

 “Now I remember a few years ago when I said something like this in a class, somebody on the forum was like, this reminds me of that thing about how to draw an owl.
-Jeremy’s basically saying, okay, step one: draw two circles; step two: daw the rest of the owl”
+Okay, step one: draw two circles; step two: daw the rest of the owl”